Uvacoder/maddieportfolio/README.md

 Welcome to [@katefarrar's](https://twitter.com/katefarrar) portfolio!
 So glad you're here.

 Hi!
-If you'd like to check things out, clone this repo then run `npm i` and
+If you'd like to check things out, clone this repo, then run `npm i` and
 `npm start`